Acatsama0871/FE-595-HW3-Sentiment-Sorting/README.md

-The 10 most common words and corresponding frequency are:
+The 10 most common words and corresponding frequencies are:
 Token            Frequency
 -------------  -----------
 e                       37